mlflow/mlflow/docs/source/models.rst

 Prophet pyfunc usage
 ~~~~~~~~~~~~~~~~~~~~

-This example uses `a dataset <https://github.com/facebook/prophet/blob/main/examples/example_wp_log_peyton_manning.csv>` _
-from Prophet's GitHub repository, containing log number of daily views to Peyton Manning’s Wikipedia page for several years.
+This example uses a time series dataset from Prophet's GitHub repository, containing log number of daily views to
+Peyton Manning’s Wikipedia page for several years.
 A sample of the dataset is as follows:

 ============= =================
 ds            y